R-YaTian/R-YaTian.github.io/_pages/en_US/installing-twilight-menu++.md

 2. Install `TWiLightMenu-Updater.cia` using FBI.
 3. Launch the updater.
 4. Download the latest release of TWiLightMenu++ & nds-bootstrap using the updater.

+TWiLight Menu++ should now appear on your System Menu, as any other DSiWare would be{: .notice--info}

 ## Usage